autogluon/autogluon/docs/tutorials/multimodal/customization.md

 :label:`sec_automm_customization`

 AutoMM has a powerful yet easy-to-use configuration design.
 This tutorial walks you through various AutoMM configurations to empower you the customization flexibility.
-Specifically, AutoMM configurations consist of four parts:
+Specifically, AutoMM configurations consist of several parts:

 - optimization
 - environment
 - model
 - data
+- distiller

 ## Optimization